apereo/cas/cas-server-documentation/protocol/CAS-Protocol-Specification.md

 -   The value of ticket-granting cookies SHALL contain adequate secure random data so that a ticket-granting cookie is not guessable in a reasonable period of time.

--   The value of ticket-granting cookies SHOULD begin with the characters `TGC-`.
+-   The name of ticket-granting cookies SHOULD begin with the characters `TGC-`.

+-   The value of ticket-granting cookies SHOULD follow the same rules as the ticket-granting ticket.
+Typically, the value of the ticket-granting cookies MAY contain the ticket-granting ticket itself as the representation of the authenticated single sign-on session.

 <a name="head3.7"/>